Mrigakshi-RC/Notifications-Page/README.md

 ## Width

-Made with keeping following widths in mind:
+Made with keeping the following widths in mind:

 - Desktop - 1440px
 - Mobile - 375px